Books

 This book synthesizes many pieces of the zeitgeist as I have seen it develop in my life.
 It touches on nihilism, the charismatic movement, yoga, eastern and new-age spirituality, and the UFO phenomenon.
 All these things are contextualized into a movement towards an upcoming religious synthesis, and contrasted with eastern Orthodoxy.
 Fr.
 Seraphim has a clear, academic writing style which I found easy to read, and this book answered many questions I had not even thought to ask.
 I also recommend his book/pamphlet Nihilism: The Root of the Revolution of the Modern Age, which is slightly drier than this but sets a good foundation for it, and The Soul After Death for its sober and thorough approach to understanding things most people have not witnessed directly.

-The Gurus, the Young Man, and Elder Paisios
+book cover, a mountainside monastery with a body of water in the background The Gurus, the Young Man, and Elder Paisios - Dionysios Farasiotis

 This is the fascinating true story of a young man’s experiences with occult eastern gurus, the amazing adventures and troubles he had, and his conversations and visits with Elder Paisios of Mount Athos.
 He tells the story without embellishment, speaking plainly about the fantastic things that he saw and his thoughts and feelings as he struggled to find peace.